dogu-team/gamium/README.md

 [Blog](https://blog.dogutech.io/tag/gamium/)

 ## Join the Community

+We love stars so make sure you star ⭐ us on GitHub.

 [Discord](https://discord.gg/cUWPGWgUFG)

 ## Build Testing Platform With Dogu

 If you want to build game test automation infra such as device farm, reporting test, test pipeline then you can start to build with [Dogu](https://github.com/dogu-team/dogu-platform)

 ## Contributing

 Please, don't hesitate to [file a question](https://github.com/dogu-team/gamium/discussions/new?category=q-a).

 If you have problem, [file an issue](https://github.com/dogu-team/gamium/issues/new).